hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-qmmm_geom_opt.rst

 Chose rightly and truncate wisely!
 ==================================

-From our three 5 ps QM/MM production runs, we can summarise the geomterical parameters of ligand-protein interactions.
-However, to get a representative structure for reactant, transition state and product state we need to optise the structure further.
-For this, we choose to took a random frame from our last QM/MM production run, and further truncated it to be used as input for a QM package.
+From our three 5 ps QM/MM production runs, we can summarise the geometrical parameters of ligand-protein interactions.
+However, to get a representative structure for reactant, transition state and product state we need to optimise the structure further.
+For this, we choose to take a random frame from our last QM/MM production run, and further truncated it to be used as input for a QM package.
 The truncation step involves, the removal of solvent molecules those are not within 5 Angstrom from any protein atom.
 Truncation step can be done by using the graphical structure modelling programs like VMD_ or Pymol_ or by using any programming tools like Biopdb module of Biopython library in python.
 Our main goal is to understand the structure of the active site and